Interstate 19: Route description

 I-19 becomes an at-grade divided freeway just west of its southern terminus in Nogales.
 The US–Mexico border is just south of the Interstate (left of image).

 In Nogales, the southern terminus of I-19 is at West Crawford Street, adjacent to the international port of entry, and southbound travelers can continue into Heroica Nogales, Mexico, via state-maintained surface roads, and connect with Federal Highway 15 (Fed.
 15) either to the south or west of Nogales, Sonora.

-Starting from the southern terminus at kilometer post 0 (not milepost 0), I-19 initially heads briefly south then west on surface streets, navigating its way through the town of Nogales for 0.2 mi before becoming an Interstate-grade freeway and making the turn to head north toward Tucson.
+Starting from the southern terminus at kilometer post 0 (not milepost 0), I-19 initially heads briefly south then west on surface streets, navigating its way through the town of Nogales for 0.32 km before becoming an Interstate-grade freeway and making the turn to head north toward Tucson.
 It has interchanges with two other state highways near the southern end of the route, State Route 189 (SR 189) at exit 4 and SR 289 at exit 12.
 The interchange with SR 189 at exit 4 both serves to funnel traffic so as to bypass around Nogales and Heroica Nogales for travelers bound to or from Hermosillo or Mexico City and provides for the continuous flow of freight and truck traffic through the larger Nogales-Mariposa Port of Entry to Fed.
-15, which has its northern terminus at the US–Mexico border with SR 189 and its southern terminus 2179 km away in Mexico City.
+15, which has its northern terminus at the US–Mexico border with SR 189 and its southern terminus 2,179 km away in Mexico City.
 After exiting Nogales to the north, I-19 passes near and around a series of sparsely populated towns and retirement communities along the banks of the Santa Cruz River, including Rio Rico, Tubac, Amado, Green Valley, and Sahuarita.
 For several miles near Amado and Green Valley, the eastward view from I-19 provides scenic views of Madera Canyon and the Santa Rita Mountains in the Coronado National Forest.

 I-19 northbound at the I-10 interchange; the downtown Tucson skyline can be seen on the left.

 Just before entering Tucson, I-19 passes through the eastern section of the San Xavier Indian Reservation where it makes its only crossing of the Santa Cruz River.
 As I-19 enters the Tucson city limits, it has an interchange with SR 86 at exit 99 before reaching its northern terminus at an interchange with I-10.

 Nearly the entire route of I-19 follows, or is adjacent to, the former routing of US Route 89 (US 89) and the Santa Cruz River, which flows northward from Mexico, through Tucson and usually disperses into the desert between Marana and the Gila River, southeast of Phoenix.
 Most of the time, much of the river is dry, but heavy storms can cause it to overflow its banks, flooding farmland before reaching the Gila River.